U.S. drops charges in another high-profile Wall Street case

 By Jonathan Stempel

-NEW YORK (Reuters) - U.S. prosecutors on Tuesday moved to drop their criminal case accusing Benjamin Wey of running a fraudulent stock manipulation scheme, after a federal judge threw out much of the evidence they hoped to use against the financier.
+NEW YORK (Reuters) - U.S. prosecutors on Tuesday dropped their criminal case accusing Benjamin Wey of running a fraudulent stock manipulation scheme, after a federal judge threw out much of the evidence they hoped to use against the financier.

-The dismissal request was the second in three weeks in a high-profile Wall Street case handled by the U.S. Attorney's office in Manhattan.
+The dismissal was the government's second surrender in three weeks in a high-profile Wall Street case.

-It followed a July 21 request to drop charges against two former JPMorgan Chase & Co traders in the London Whale trading scandal.
+It followed prosecutors' July 21 decision to drop charges against two former JPMorgan Chase & Co traders in the London Whale trading scandal.

 But the case collapsed when U.S. District Judge Alison Nathan on June 13 ordered the "blanket suppression" of a huge cache of materials seized from Wey's home and offices, saying the broad search warrants violated the New York Global Group founder's constitutional rights.